-Before our IPO, we funded our operations principally through the private placement of equity securities, debt financing and interest income.
-As of December 31, 2016, we have received aggregate proceeds, net of offering costs, of \$76.3 million from the issuance of convertible preferred stock from inception through 2011.
+Before our initial public offering, or IPO, in 2011 we funded our operations principally through the private placement of equity securities, debt financing and interest income.
+We received aggregate proceeds, net of offering costs, of \$76.3 million from the issuance of convertible preferred stock from inception through 2011.
+Since our IPO, in 2011, we have funded our operations principally through public offerings of common stock and payments under our collaboration agreements and government contracts.
+In our IPO, we received net proceeds, of \$37.6 million.
+In February 2013 we received net proceeds of \$49.0 million in an underwritten public offering.
+Between September 2013 and March 2015, we raised a total of \$58.7 million in net proceeds under an ATM Offering with Cantor Fitzgerald & Co., or Cantor.
+We launched another ATM offering with Cantor in June 2017 under which we have sold 1,940,656 shares of the Company's common stock for aggregate net proceeds of \$19.3 million after commissions of \$398,000 paid to Cantor and other costs of \$163,000 as of December 31, 2017.

-Since our IPO, we have funded our operations principally through public offerings of common stock and payments under our collaboration agreements and government contracts.
-On November 16, 2011, we received proceeds, net of offering costs, of \$37.6 million from the issuance of 6,200,000 shares of common stock in our IPO.
-On February 4, 2013, we received proceeds, net of offering costs, of \$49.0 million from the issuance of 4,600,000 shares of common stock in our follow-on offering.
-Under our ATM Offering, we sold 2,163,240 shares of common stock, raising a total of \$58.7 million in net proceeds.
-On November 29, 2016, we commenced an ATM Offering for the sale of up to \$40.0 million in proceeds.
-We have not sold any shares of common stock under this offering as of December 31, 2016.
+On October 6, 2017, we successfully raised proceeds of \$55.2 million, net of offering costs of \$3.7 million, from the issuance of 5,750,000 shares of our common stock in an underwritten public offering.